-Oil prices resume slide as supply glut prevails
+Oil’s price fall stalls despite supply glut

-Oil prices resumed a downtrend on Friday following steep falls earlier in the week, pressured by widespread evidence of a fuel glut despite efforts led by OPEC to tighten the market.
+Oil prices steadied on Friday after steep falls earlier in the week under pressure from widespread evidence of a fuel glut despite efforts led by OPEC to tighten the market.

-Brent crude oil was down 20 cents at $47.66 a barrel by 0820 GMT, around 12 per cent below its opening level on May 25, when an OPEC promise to restrict production was extended into 2018.
-U.S. light crude was 20 cents lower at $45.44.
+Brent crude oil was up 5 cents at $47.91 a barrel by 1315 GMT, but still 12 per cent below its opening level on May 25, when an OPEC promise to restrict production was extended into 2018.
+U.S. crude was 5 cents higher at $45.69.

 The Organization of the Petroleum Exporting Countries and other big producers have agreed to pump almost 1.8 million barrels per day (bpd) less than they supplied at the end of last year, and hold output there until the first quarter of 2018.